enzomar/enzomar.github.io/README.md

 ### Portfolio

-# How to update the proects status and generate a new portfolio
+# How generate a new portfolio

 ## Nominal path